andre-ye/MechanismOfActionPredictions/README.md

 # MechanismOfActionPredictions
-The notebooks from the Kaggle competition Mechanisms of Action (MoA) Prediction.
-The notebook TabNet+ANN|0.01612LB was my best submission, scoring a top 4% in the leaderboard.
-A brief overview of my solution:
+The notebooks from the Kaggle competition Mechanisms of Action (MoA) Prediction from Andy and Andre.
+The notebook TabNet+ANN|0.01612LB was our best submission, scoring a top 4% in the leaderboard.
+A brief overview of our solution:

 ## Preprocessing/Feature Engineering